pbinkley/rcb-manual/sections/14-conclusion.md

 book publishing.

 Mr. John A. Neu of the Library of
-Congress has been a promotor of a large-scale plan for rearranging and rationalizing book holdings of American libraries.&nbsp;{%- include columnbreak.html canvas=364 col=2 -%}&nbsp;One part of his plan called for the multiplying of rare books.
+Congress has been a promotor of a large-scale plan for rearranging and rationalizing book holdings of American libraries. {% include columnbreak.html canvas=364 col=2 %} One part of his plan called for the multiplying of rare books.
 The idea that the production of the reprints should be planned to fit into a comprehensive arrangement of book resources in the country was new.
 The scheme did not get beyond the